susom/tide/README.md

     java -jar -Xmx6g /opt/deid/target/deid-3.0.21-SNAPSHOT-dataflow.jar --deidConfigFile=deid_config_omop_genrep_incl_annotator_type.yaml --inputType=gcp_gcs --inputResource=gs://<INPUT_BUCKET_NAME>/sample_notes_jsonl/notes.json --outputResource=gs://<OUTPUT_BUCKET_NAME> --gcpCredentialsKeyFile=<SERVICE_ACCOUNT_KEY_DOWNLOADED> --textIdFields="id" --textInputFields="note"
   ```

 #### Prerequisites

 1. GitHub (Source Repository)

    TiDE source code is maintained in GitHub.
-This requires a GitHub account (free).
 GitHub is a code repository and is used for storing and maintaining TiDE source code.
-GitHub preserves commit history of the pushed changes.
-Multiple people can work on the same repository, when shared and create their own branches from main branch, to make their own changes without impacting anyone else code.

-   1. Register for GitHub account: https://github.com/signup?source=login

   ***Access GitHub using GitHub Desktop tool***

    1. Download and install GitHub Desktop Client: https://desktop.github.com/
-   2. After installation, open the GitHub Desktop program and login to GitHub account from the GitHub desktop Window
+   2. After installation, open the GitHub Desktop program
-   3. Once logged-in into GitHub desktop you can see 2 sections in GitHub Desktop
-      1. Left section will have options like
-         1. Create a tutorial repository
+   3. Open File > Clone repository
-         2. Clone a repository from the internet
+   4. On Clone a repository dialog box, URL tab, in the "Repository URL", enter "https://github.com/susom/tide/"
-         3. Create a new repository on your hard drive
-         4. Add an existing repository from your hard disk.
-      2. Right Section will have list of repositories, if you have any.
+   5. In "Local Path", enter a value for local path where you would like to keep the source.
+Click "Clone".
+   6. This will download the latest TiDE code on your local system in the location specificed in local path.
+   7. Open Local path folder in your choice of IDE like Visual Studio Code.

 2. Docker installation on local machine